 HOW TO CHAIN PIECE AN ENTIRE QUILT TOP

-First, prepare all the squares you need.
+First, prepare all the squares you need according to the instructions.

 I wrote the numbers on the piece of papers and place them on top of the each column.

 No need to prepare the numbers for the rows.

 Make a set of squares for each column starting with 1st Column.
 As you see in the photo above, Row 1 should be the top, Row 2 is 2nd from the top (repeat with Row 3, 4, 5, 6....) and the last row is the bottom of the set.

 You have a set of squares for Column 1.